zorbaTheRainy/dnsmasq-caddy-s6/README.md

 * dnsmasq & caddy are built into the Docker image
 * Tailscale can be added as a docker mod ([blog post](https://tailscale.dev/blog/docker-mod-tailscale), [GitHub](https://github.com/tailscale-dev/docker-mod)).

-I assume at some point I may add versions with other DNS and reverse proxies aside from Caddy.
+I assume at some point I may add versions with other DNS and reverse proxies.

-While it is tempting to add in other services (like GoAccess) that I commonly add in the DNS-reverse proxy stack, those services do NOT need (or benefit from) a shared networking namespace.
+While it is tempting to add in other services (like GoAccess) that I commonly add in the DNS-reverse proxy stack, those services do NOT need (or benefit from) a shared networking namespace (be it Tailscale or a macVLAN).
 So, I do not think it is the Correct Way to break the Docker Way with them.

 Ultimately, the motivation was to put DNS & the reverse proxy into a single Tailscale machine (without a full VM).